Guide: How to develop an effective energy procurement strategy

 Budget requirements

-Your business' budget can help inform decisions surrounding the length of contract as well as whether you opt for fixed or flexible energy procurement.
+Your organisation’s budget can help inform decisions surrounding the length of contract as well as whether you opt for fixed or flexible energy procurement.
 A balance between savings and budget certainty is important, but it can be difficult to maximise both at once.

 Every company will have different budget requirements; understanding your risk profile can determine the right fit.
-Risk-averse companies will be attracted to long-term deals with more security, while a risk-seeking corporate organisation will prefer to diversify their strategies.

 Legislation and policy